jotredi/Localization/README.md

 During the update step, each particle's weight is updated based on LIDAR and RADAR readings of landmarks.

 An important step here is to associate each received measurement from the sensors with a landmark from the map.
-This is done taking the nearest neighbor (nearest landmark) for each measurement.
+This is done by taking the nearest neighbor (nearest landmark) for each measurement.

 #### Resample